Sasa (politician): Politics

 In 2020, Sasa became a leading member of the Chin State NLD's election committee for the general election.
 A fresh face in politics, his involvement in election campaigning in Chin State in November made him known to the wider public across Myanmar.

 At midnight on 1 February 2021, he was together with Aung San Suu Kyi before the coup.
 He fled across the border to India and evaded the arrest of the military, pretending to be a taxi driver.
 It was a three-day journey to get to safety.

 On 22 February 2021, he was appointed as CRPH's Special Envoy to the United Nations.
 A few days later, on 4 March 2021, he submitted a letter to the United Nations Security Council requesting the international body to honour its Responsibility to Protect (R2P) commitments with reference to the 2021 Myanmar protests and the violent military response to them.

 On 16 April 2021, he was appointed as the Minister of International Cooperation in the cabinet of the newly formed National Unity Government by the members of CRPH.

+On 27 November 2025, Sasa submitted a resignation letter to the NUG according to Prime Minister's Office spokesperson, Nay Phone Latt.
+Once the PMO receives the resignation letter, prime minister Mahn Winn Khaing Thann makes the decision to approve it.